- Directed By: Peter Berg

 Peter Berg replaced Chandor and the picture turned apolitical, more commercial and made the Mark Wahlberg character the lead.
 After Chandor’s departure and the retooling of the script, producer Lorenzo di Bonaventura said: “I believe that the movie-star version of this movie is going to be a more profitable movie.”
 This ended as one of the biggest box office blunders on record.
 Lionsgate took Deepwater Horizon to the 2014 American Film Market and indeed they stripped any controversy out of the worst ecological disaster in US history and the co-chairman of Lionsgate’s Motion Picture Group Patrick Wachsberger sold it to foreign distributors as: “It’s going to be like ‘The Perfect Storm’ and ‘Towering Inferno.”
 Please keep this team away from any future ripped from the headlines calamities.

-Lionsgate and Participant Media co-financed Deepwater Horizon with a huge $156 million budget and their exposure to the costs were offset by foreign pre-sales and a large Louisiana tax break.
-The tax break reduced the picture’s budget to $122 million.
+Lionsgate and Participant Media co-financed with a huge $156 million budget and their exposure to the costs were offset by foreign pre-sales and a large Louisiana tax break.
+The tax break reduced the budget for Deepwater Horizon to $122 million.
 Participant Media, which is run by Ebay founder Jeff Skoll, formed his production and financing shingle in 2004 to focus on activism and social issues through film — and Deepwater Horizon turned into a project that was stripped of a social commentary and was later beset by protests and calls to return the $37.7 million to Louisiana — which suffered catastrophic flooding in August 2016.
 Activists staged boycotts and protests at the premiere of the movie in Toronto and BP’s negligence was a touchy subject for a film that presents the deceased as heroes, when many viewed them as victims.
 Regardless of intentions, placing oil and BP in the framework of a disaster flick, would always be divisive for audiences.

 Lionsgate dated Deepwater Horizon for September 30, where it would open against Miss Peregrine’s Home For Peculiar Children and the delayed Masterminds.
 Buzz was muted for the expensive pic in the weeks up to its release, even though Lionsgate pumped in north of $40 million into marketing.
 Tracking estimates pointed to an opening in the upper teens to about $20 million and Deepwater Horizon opened on the high end of its projections with $20,223,544 — placing #2 behind Miss Peregrine.
 It saw an ok, but not strong enough hold in its second frame to break out and it declined 43% to $11,527,027 and 44.4% in its third weekend to $6,407,716.
 Deepwater Horizon closed its domestic run with $61,433,527.
 Lionsgate would see returned about about $33.7 million after theaters take their percentage of the gross.
 The budget was far too high for a topical film with built in controversy, even if all efforts were made to eliminate that controversy.